oakkao/pymof/README.md

 4. [Hypervolume-ratio-variance Outlier Factor (HVOF)](#HVOF)

 ### Mass-ratio-variance based Outlier Factor (MOF) <a name="MOF"></a>
 The outlier score of each data point is calculated using the Mass-ratio-variance based Outlier Factor (MOF).
-MOF quantifies the global deviation of a data point's density relative to the rest of the dataset.
+MOF quantifies the global deviation of a data point's density relative to the rest from the dataset.
 This global perspective is crucial because an outlier's score depends on its overall isolation from all other data points.
 By analyzing the variance of the mass ratio, MOF can effectively identify data points with significantly lower density compared to their neighbors, indicating their outlier status.

 #### MOF()